 \begin{theorem}[Clique factors under deficiency conditions] Let $n, t, k \in \NATS$ such that $n \ge 2$, $t \ge 0$ and $k \ge 3$ such that $t < (k-1)n$ and $k$ divides $n+t$.
 Let $r = \lceil (t+1)/(k-1) \rceil$ and $q$ be the integer remainder when $t$ is divided by $k-1$.
 Let $G$ be a graph on $n$ vertices such that $G \ast K_t$ does not have a $K_k$-factor.
 Then $e(G) \leq g(n,t,k)$ where

-\end{theorem} These bounds are best possible when $k$ divides $n+t$, as shown by examples.
-Freschi, Hyde and Treglown~\cite{FHT21} also showed an asymptotically optimal deficiency version of the Bandwidth Theorem for bipartite graphs, and asked for generalisations.
-The next results extends this to $k$-colourable graphs, for any $k \geq 3$.
+\end{theorem} These bounds are best possible when $k$ divides $n+t$, as shown by examples in the work of Freschi, Hyde and Treglown~\cite{FHT21}.
+The same authors also proved an asymptotically optimal deficiency version of the Bandwidth Theorem for bipartite graphs, and asked for generalisations.
+The next result extends this to $k$-colourable graphs, for any $k \geq 3$.

 \begin{theorem}[Bandwidth Theorem under deficiency conditions] For $k,\Delta \in \NATS$ with $k\geq 2$ and $\mu > 0$ there are $\beta, z >0$ and $n_0 \in \NATS $ with the following property.
 Given $t \ge 0$, let $G$ be a graph on $n \ge n_0$ vertices with $e(G) \ge g(n,k,t) + \mu n^2$, as defined in \cref{equation:optimal-cliquefactor-deficiency}.
 Then $G \ast K_t$ is $(z, \beta, \Delta, k)$-Hamiltonian. \end{theorem}